Celebrating 100 years of

 an expert on everything Tarzan.

 a musician and retired professor.
 "The bad guys were mostly white guys

 trying to destroy the jungle.
-My god, he was ahead of his time -- with environmentalists,
+My god, he was ahead of his time -- with

-radio segments, comics and merchandise.
+books, films, radio segments, comics and merchandise.
 Since then, 50 Tarzan

 movies have captivated the big screen, and 65 Tarzan episodes and 32 cartoons

 have regaled TV watchers.
 Tarzan has been featured in 450 comic books,

 copies around the world -- reaching an estimated 1 billion fans.

 "millions," according to his estate.
 Three Tarzan books are in the works,

 including a new novel by Robin Maxwell as told by Jane.
 A Tarzan video

 slot machine released two years ago with $5 million payouts is one of the

 most popular in Las Vegas.
-And a new 3-D Tarzan animation movie by the German Constantin
+And a new 3-D Tarzan animation movie by the

-Inc., now controlled by his heirs at his original 1927 office-studio
+Burroughs, Inc., now controlled by his heirs at his original 1927 office-studio

 He learned self-preservation as a baby.
 He learned not to be dependent